What is the meaning of Viparita Karani

 Beginner’s tip

-Performing Viparita Karani is not so easy for beginners.
+Performing Viparita Karani is more challenging for beginners.
 However, with practice, the pose has become easy for anyone.
 Before practicing the Legs-up-the-wall pose, one should practice Uttana Padasana and Ardha halasana.
-These postures will help you to raise the legs up to a certain height and with the help of palms and hands, the rest work has become easy.
-In spite of this, if somebody has still problems, then use a wall or other person support in performing the pose.
+These postures will help you to raise the legs to a certain height, and with the help of palms and hands, the rest of the work has become easy.
+Despite this, if somebody still has problems, then use a wall or other person’s support in performing the pose.